Data Modeling Guide

 Component Organization

-Logical Grouping: - Group related components in clusters - Create hierarchy that matches data structure - Use meaningful cluster names
+Logical Grouping: - Group related components in a cluster - Keep clusters flat — all components are direct children - Use meaningful cluster names

 Example: E-commerce Order